AviatrixSystems/Docs/HowTos/aws_dis_getting_started.rst

 Launch Aviatrix Controller
 ===========================

-Welcome to getting started on AWS secret/top secret regions!
+These instructions apply when deploying in discrete regions in AWS.
 This guide takes you through the 3 steps to launch the Controller instance.

 Step 1.
 Subscribe to Aviatrix Secure Networking Platform - BYOL on AWS ICMP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^